 My last scrapbook page was portraits of the birds in hats.
 You may remember that Hawk chose a white plumed hat with a blue ribbon.

-I was surprised by Hawk’s preferred hat: white with a sky-blue ribbon.
+I was surprised by Hawk’s preferred hat.
 Hawk explained that it was not an aesthetic choice, but a metaphysical one.
 This particular hat reminds Hawk of an avian creation myth which he relates thus:

 White Bird laid an egg.

 The egg was the world.

 White Bird sits on the egg; it is night.

 White Bird flies, up up up, away; egg is cold.